ctfs/resources/README.md

 ##Quick Start

 1. First time?
-Read down below to learn more about CTFs, and then use the resources in the [topics](./topics/) directory to try to solve challenges on websites like [OverTheWire](http://overthewire.org/wargames/) and later on [ctftime](https://ctftime.org/).
+Read down below to learn more about CTFs, and then use the resources in the [topics](./topics/) directory to try to solve challenges on websites like [OverTheWire](http://overthewire.org/wargames/) or [CanYouHack.it](http://canyouhack.it/) and later on [ctftime](https://ctftime.org/).

 2. Beginner?
 Use the guides found in the [topics](./topics/) directory to try to find out what type of challenges you are presented with and participate in some of the CTFs presented on [ctftime](https://ctftime.org/).